Haunted Hotels in Colorado with Spooky Stories

 Estes Park

-The Stanley Hotel in Estes Park is one of the most infamous haunted hotels in the US, and it’s largely because this stately building inspired Stephen King’s The Shining.
-Stanley’s hauntings are not just on paper—this hotel is said to be haunted by the ghost of Flora Stanley, the wife of the original owner, who plays piano in the grand ballroom, and guests have reported over the years hearing phantom footsteps, seeing lights turn on and off at random, and hearing voices that come from nowhere.
+The Stanley Hotel in Estes Park is one of the most infamous haunted hotels in the US, mainly because this stately building inspired Stephen King’s The Shining.
+Stanley’s hauntings are not just on paper—this hotel is said to be haunted by the ghost of Flora Stanley, the original owner’s wife, who can be faintly heard playing piano in the grand ballroom.
+Guests have reported over the years hearing phantom footsteps, lights turning on and off at random, and hearing voices coming from nowhere.
 Guests looking for a particularly spooky experience can request rooms 407 or 418, which seem to be the most active paranormal spots in the hotel.
 The Stanley Hotel is one of the top haunted hotels in Colorado, but if staying here is a bit too spooky for you, you could always opt for a short visit or perhaps a guided day or night tour of the hotel its grounds.

 Hotel Jerome